rKamindo/property-management-system/README.md

 - Spring Boot
 - PostgreSQL

+How To Run This Application:
-To run this application, you need to create a database in PostgreSQL named "tenantmanager".
+- Create a database in PostgreSQL named "tenantmanager".
-Then in the application.properties file under the resources folder, put the database access credentials in the corresponding fields
+- Put the database access credentials in the corresponding fields in the application.properties file under the resources folder

+You can use Postman to POST tenants as a JSON object in the body following the example format:

+{
+    "firstName": "John",
+    "lastName": "Doe",
+    "apartmentNumber": "1",
+    "phoneNumber": 1112223333
+}